prasads-tech/prasads-tech/README.md

 - 👋 Hi, I’m @prasads-tech
 - 👀 I’m interested in Product Developement
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently exploring Blockchain
 - 💞️ I’m looking to collaborate on tech products.
 - 📫 How to reach me @prasads-tech